Some notes on language

 As is clear from Some facts about the sex industry, we avoid the term ‘sex work’.
 We give some reasons there why this term is not one we can use.
 We could add to our comments there that the phrase ‘sex work is work’ seems to include two main assumptions:

-• That as long as consent is given, it’s work
+- That as long as consent is given, it’s work

-• That work is the exchange of anything for money as long as the law permits it
+- That work is the exchange of anything for money as long as the law permits it

-And what is work?
+What is work?
 If it centres on the idea of exchanging goods or services (anything deemed legal), then we enter into difficulty:

 A person’s body is not a ‘good’ that can be sold.
 The phrase ‘selling sex’ overlooks this truth by suggesting that what is sold is some kind of product that can be passed from one person to another.
 Yet, what is actually being sold is access to another person’s body.
 Sex is not a product; it is an act of relational intimacy.
 As such, it comes with ineliminable vulnerability.
 And since risk is not the same as vulnerability, whilst it may be possible to limit the risks of physical ‘danger’ from sexual acts, vulnerability will always remain.
 It is part of sex’s design and what lends it so much power.

 If we then say that selling one’s body is a ‘service’, we should probably ask in what way we define that term.
 What is the difference between service and servitude?
-Doesn’t that take us back to notions of agency and consent which lead to deeply problematic conclusions for the reasons given below?
+Doesn’t that just take us round to notions of agency and consent which lead to deeply problematic conclusions for the reasons given below?
 Even if we were to set these aside, is the ‘buyer’ actually ‘served’ in a way that brings benefit to his life?
 For him the ‘worker’ often represents a short term fix in a cycle of tension and relief.
 She is part of his escapism, part of a cycle of compulsion that often has features of addiction, masking engagement with his real and deeper need for healthy and mutual relationships, whilst also driving an objectification of women that further compounds his difficulty in meeting these needs.
 In the case of the ‘worker’, an array of trauma-related symptoms such as addiction, dissociation, anxiety, PTSD, feelings of shame, worthlessness and hopelessness typically accumulate during her time in the industry.
 Where dissociation becomes her survival mechanism to cope with what she does, in many cases she is unable to switch this off and find meaningful rest in other moments of life.

 There are others affected too.
 A growing body of research looking at the ‘shadow women’ behind the men who pay for ‘sexual services’ – their wives, girlfriends and daughters – suggests a multiplication of harmful effects on the lives of those around the ‘sex buyer’.